 God remembers us wherever we are.
 Our concerns are His concerns.
 Our pain is His pain.
 Commit your challenges and difficulties to Him.
 He is the all-seeing God who remembers us as a mother remembers her children, and He waits to meet our needs.
-By: C. P. Hia (Reprinted by permission from Our Daily Bread Ministries.
-Please do not repost the full devotional without their permission.)
+By: C. P. Hia (Reprinted by permission from Our Daily Bread Ministries.)

-There is an Arm that never tires When human strength gives way; There is a Love that never fails When earthly loves decay. -Wallace
+There is an Arm that never tires

+When human strength gives way;

+There is a Love that never fails

+When earthly loves decay.

+-Wallace